OKC

 Isaiah Hartenstein

-Hartenstein produces at an elite rate for a 25-minute workload.
-Elite defensive value (+3.4/game) is a major strength.
+Hartenstein produces at an elite rate for a 24-minute workload.

 Every stat, every credit, every cost — per game average